 If you come to Ubud mainly to stay in the city’s center then this guest house is a perfect pick.
 Especially for only $18 per night.

-Den Den house one of those a few places where you can be staying right in the heart of a city but tucked away from the noise.
+Den Den house one of those few places where you can be staying right in the heart of a city but tucked away from the noise.
 Literally, you are going to be five minutes away from all major attractions, shops, and restaurants.
 But you won’t feel you are in the middle of hustle and bustle since the house is located on a side street.

-The Den Den Mushi property is a representation of authentic Balinese home.
+The Den Den Mushi property is a representation of an authentic Balinese home.
 Each room here is immaculately clean and spacious enough.
 Breakfast is included (big and yummy one!)
-The disadvantage though, as some folks may think, there is no AC, only ceiling fan.
+The disadvantage though, as some folks may think, there is no AC, only a ceiling fan.
 However, there are lots of trees inside the yard that create shade and rooms almost never get hot.